President & CEO

 Chief Financial Officer

 Karen brings over twenty years of experience in the affordable housing and real estate industries to her position as 2Life’s Chief Financial Officer.
 Karen has significant experience in tax credit housing and investment finance.
-She is a past president of the Boston Chapter of Financial Executives International, a board member of the Women's Institute for Housing and Economic Development, and on the finance committees for The Dimock Center and Respond, Inc. In 2017, she was recognized by the Boston Business Journal as the Nonprofit CFO of the Year.
+She is a past president of the Boston Chapter of Financial Executives International, a board member of the Women's Institute for Housing and Economic Development, and on the finance committees for The Dimock Center.
+In 2017, she was recognized by the Boston Business Journal as the Nonprofit CFO of the Year.
 Karen received her M.S. in Finance at Boston College and her B.A. at Middlebury College.

 Chief Operating Officer